A Inter-College Project Competition

 - The inter-college project competition is organised by Omnicane Foundation in collaboration with the Ministry of Education and Human Resources, Tertiary Education and Scientific Research.

-- The competition is open to all registered colleges of the Republic of Mauritius but limited to pupils of Forms V and VI (or equivalent).
+- The competition is open to all registered colleges of the Republic of Mauritius but limited to pupils of Grade 11 (ex-Form V) and Grades 12 & 13 (ex-Lower and Upper VI) (or equivalent).

 - Each project shall be prepared by a team of FIVE students, one of whom shall be the Team Leader.
 Teams composed of more than, or less than, FIVE members will not be allowed to participate.

 - Projects should reflect the combined and joint effort of all five members of the respective teams.
 A college may enter more than one team but shall not enter more than FOUR (4) teams.

 - No student shall be allowed to be a member of more than one team.

 - With the objective of promoting a paperless competition, all projects shall be exclusively submitted online.